 Other surgical options

 Some children don’t have enough evidence during our Phase I diagnosis for doctors to definitively perform one of the above procedures.
 In these patients, a Phase II surgery is often the next step in your child’s care plan.
 Phase II surgery involves the placement of electrodes on or in the brain.
 This is called subdural grids or strips, or stereoelectroencephalography (sEEG).

 Subdural grids or strips are flat electrodes which are placed on the surface of the brain.
 It involves a sweeping scalp incision with bone removal from the skull (craniotomy) and then bone replacement.
 Your child is monitored with electrodes on the surface of the brain while in the Pediatric Intensive Care Unit (PICU) until a surgical plan is determined.
 Once this is determined, your child returns to the operating room for removal of the subdural grids and resection of the tissue causing seizures.

 sEEG is a procedure where depth electrodes are implanted often on both sides of the brain (bilaterally) through small incisions.
 Your child is then woken up and these electrodes are monitored until a surgical plan can be determined, at which time he or she goes back to the operating room for removal of electrodes and either resection or ablation.

 The robotic stereotactic assistant (ROSA) is a neurosurgical robot which assists the stereotactic placement of electrodes into a target with high accuracy.
 Riley at IU Health is the only facility in the state of Indiana that owns and operates the ROSA for highly accurate neurosurgical procedures.

 If left untreated, frequent seizures can be physically and mentally debilitating and even fatal.

-You can expect the following during the medical workup to determine if your child is a good candidate for seizure surgery:
+You can expect the following during the medical workup with our Epilepsy Program to determine if your child is a good candidate for seizure surgery: